California Defective Tire Injury Attorneys

 - Turn your emergency hazard lights on.
 Keeping your hazards on helps you remain visible even in low light or inclement weather.

-- If there is enough room and you know how, you can change your tire.
+- If there is enough room and you know the proper steps, you can safely change your tire yourself.

 - After you get your vehicle to a safe area, call 911 if anyone suffers an injury.